Best AI tutorial maker in 2026: 7 tools compared

 Best for: browser-based workflow tutorials with a clean visual format

 Tango installs as a browser extension and captures web app workflows as you perform them, generating a numbered screenshot guide automatically.
 The output is clean, scannable, and well-formatted.
-It doesn't work for native desktop software, and it's documentation-only — no video output.
+It doesn't work for native desktop software, and it's documentation-only: no video output.

 For web app documentation where your users are comfortable following written guides, Tango is one of the more polished text-based options.
 If you also need video, you'll need a second tool.

-5. Descript
+5. Clueso

 Best for: teams that produce varied video content beyond tutorials